unregistered436/veracode-integrations/veracode-flaw-aging/README.md

 -a | --account: The first column is the customer account name which is not possible to determine from an API call.
 For reporting purposes it can be set by using this option

--c | --custom fields: By default the values of application profile Custom 1-5 fields will be included in the report.
+-c | --custom-fields: By default the values of application profile Custom 1-5 fields will be included in the report.
 If a different set of custom fields is desired they can be specified as a comma separated list.
 Be sure to include the list in quotes.

+-f | --foundafter: Only return the flaws found after this date.
+Format YYYY-MM-DD

 ### Example
 ```
-veracodeflawaging -o myflaws.csv -a "My Company" -c "Custom 1,Custom 3,Custom 5"
+veracodeflawaging -o myflaws.csv -a "My Company" -c "Custom 1,Custom 3,Custom 5" -f 2019-01-01